torvalds/linux/Documentation/driver-api/eisa.rst

 ======

-The sysfs framework calls .probe and .remove functions upon device discovery and removal (note that the .remove function is only called when driver is built as a module).
+The sysfs framework calls .probe and .remove functions upon device discovery and removal (analte that the .remove function is only called when driver is built as a module).

 Both functions are passed a pointer to a 'struct device', which is